Proportional Fairness in Clustering: A Social Choice Perspective: Relations between proportional fairness notions

-To see the difference between proportional fairness, individual fairness, and the transferable core, again consider the instance (a), this time with $k = 4$, so $\frac{n}{k} = 2.5$.
+To see the difference between proportional fairness, individual fairness, and the transferable core, consider the same instance with $k = 4$, so $\frac{n}{k} = 2.5$.
 Here, the outcome $W = \{1,2,6,7\}$ satisfies $1$-proportional fairness, however it does not satisfy $1$-individual fairness.
 Agent $8$ could look at their $2$ closest neighbors, $5$ and $9$, both at a distance of $1$.
 However, the distance of $8$ to the outcome is $2$.
 Observe that $W$ also is not in the $(1,1)$-transferable core.
-Here, for the group $N' = \{8, 9, 10\}$ and candidate $c = 9$, we have $\sum_{i \in N'} d(i, c) = 2 < \sum_{i \in N'} d(i, W) =4$. \end{example}
+Here, for the group $N' = \{8, 9, 10\}$ and candidate $c = 9$, we have $\sum_{i \in N'} d(i, c) = 2 < \sum_{i \in N'} d(i, W) =4$. \end{example} } \exDefPFIFTC

-\paragraph{Proportionally representative fairness.} The observation that $1$-proportional fairness cannot always be satisfied and can produce outcomes they consider ``not-proportional'' prompted \citet{ALM23a} to introduce two notions they call \emph{Proportionally Representative Fairness (PRF)}, one for ``discrete'' and for ``unconstrained'' clustering, i.e., for the case that the candidate space is bounded or unbounded.
-We begin with the ``discrete'' version.